splunk/public-o11y-docs/metrics-and-metadata/view-data-events.rst

 Events retention in Splunk Observability Cloud
 =============================================================================

-* Custom and alert events have a retention period of 12 months.
+All types of events have a retention period of 12 months.